skinemax/PhoenixAdult.bundle/postprocessing/README.md

    - If on Linux you may need to edit lines 1 and 2 of pa_renamer_post.py.
 4. Set sabnzbd to run this post processing script after appropriate downloads complete

-To Run Manually:
+### To Run Manually:
 `python pa_renamer.py [options] (Directory containing one video file)`

-Note: If options are enabled in siteConfig.py they will be enabled when run manually also.
+**Note:** If options are enabled in siteConfig.py they will be enabled when run manually also.

+### Batch Processing old collections

+For old collections where the media is structured with multiple video files in one folder you will need to enable the use_filename parameter in siteConfig.py.
+This will make the code use the name of each individual file instead of the folder name.
+The file need to be named in a compatible format.
+If you have files not in the correct format we can attempt to code a regex match for it if you provide an example in an issue.

+**Warning**
+When procesing multiple files in this way I have had one instance of files being named incorrectly when moving them into the same directory.
+I attempted to code around this and I have not had it happen again but I cannot guarentee I have resolved it.